 Practicing academic and community pathologists, and pathologists-in-training

 The United States and Canadian Academy of Pathology is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The USCAP is approved by the American Board of Pathology (ABP) to offer Self-Assessment credits (SAMs) for the purpose of meeting the ABP requirements for Maintenance of Certification (MOC).
+The USCAP is approved by the American Board of Pathology (ABPath) to offer Self-Assessment credits (SAMs) for the purpose of meeting the ABPath requirements for Continuing Certification (CC).
 Registrants must take and pass the post-test in order to claim SAMs credit.

 Physicians can earn a maximum of 18.5 SAM credit hours.

 The following faculty reported no relevant financial relationships: Adam Bagg, M.D., Thomas V. Colby, M.D., Wendy Frankel, M.D., Esther Oliva, M.D., Brian Rubin, M.D.., Ph.D., John Srigley, M.D., David B. Kaminsky, M.D., Daniel W. Visscher, M.D., Bruce M. Wenig, M.D., Rhonda K. Yantiss, M.D.

 USCAP staff associated with the development of content for this activity reported no relevant financial relationships.